liamli99/React/Tutorial.md

 - Reducer is a different way to handle state!
 We can migrate from `useState` to `useReducer` in three steps:
   1. Move from setting state to dispatching action object, the action object must include 'type' property and may include additional properties!
   2. Write a reducer function, it has 2 parameters: state variable and action object, it returns the **next state value** (what we originally pass to the state setter function)!
-  3. Use the reducer from the component, `useReducer` has 2 parameters: reducer function and initial state value, it returns the state variable and dispatch function!
+  3. Use the reducer from the component, `useReducer` has 2 parameters: reducer function and initial state value, it returns the state variable and dispatch function! **If there are multiple state variables, then we can create a state object and each property is a state variable!**

 #### Rewrite the example in 'Updating Arrays in State' using `useReducer`